Savory/Danet/doc/overview/first-steps.md

 ### Setup

-We don't have a CLI yet.
-The easiest way to get started is to clone our [starter repository](https://github.com/Savory/Danet-Starter)
+The easiest way to set up a Danet project is by using our [Danet CLI]().
 ```bash
 $ git clone git@github.com:Savory/Danet-Starter.git nameofyourproject
 $ cd nameofyourproject